News & Trending Jobs & Career News

 If you need your indoor space to be functional and pretty, you'll hire an interior designer.

-Like architects, interior designers need to meet client needs, building codes, and inspection regulations.
-They also need an artistic eye to select the right decor as well as draw and edit blueprints.
+Like architects, interior designers need to meet client needs as well as build codes and inspection regulations.
+They also need an artistic eye to select the right decor and draw and edit blueprints.

 Unfortunately, the projected job growth for interior designers over the next 10 years has effectively stalled.